 PHOTOVOLTAIC DURABILITY RESEARCH

 Photovoltaic modules degrade in a variety of ways when exposed to different environmental conditions.
-Researchers are investigating degradation processes that impact the long-term reliability and durability of photovoltaic modules.
+Researchers are investigating degradation processes that impact long-term module reliability and durability.
 Research areas include the development of accelerated aging protocols to screen for specific failure modes, development of novel module characterization techniques to detect and quantify degradation, and identifying new degradation pathways in emerging technologies.
 Module characterization reveals how the performance degrades and points researchers to analyze specific components of the packaging scheme (e.g., encapsulant, cell, interconnects).
 Cored samples of cells can be extracted from modules and characterized to probe potential causes for degradation at the material level.
 This provides insights that could be used to find areas of improvement through the process chain.
 Learn More: Photovoltic Degradation Analysis

 Photovoltaic Mechanical Durability Testing